monkey-mode/monad-transfer-script/README.md

-# Monad Testnet Transfer Script
+# Monad Testnet Transfer Scripts

-A JavaScript script to perform transfer transactions on the Monad Testnet, transferring all available funds from wallet A to wallet B while ensuring the transfer amount is at least 0.5 MON.
+JavaScript scripts to perform transfer transactions on the Monad Testnet.
+Includes both single transfer and ping-pong transfer functionality.

+## Scripts Available

+1. **Single Transfer** (`transfer.js`) - Transfers all funds from wallet A to wallet B once
+2. **Ping-Pong Transfer** (`ping-pong-transfer.js`) - Continuously transfers funds between wallet A and B until minimum amount remains, then transfers all back to wallet A

 ## Features

+### Single Transfer Script
 - ✅ Transfers all available funds from wallet A to wallet B
 - ✅ Prevents transfers when amount < 0.5 MON
 - ✅ Calculates gas fees automatically